Thursday, July 14, 2022

 NOT ALL miners thought to bring proper horse feed or treat their faithful pack animals with care.
 Some of the work took place in dead of winter when heavy snows blocked the 16-degree turns and temperatures plunged to minus 60 degrees.

-We enjoyed the cars' names -- they're all christened after lakes and rivers in Alaska, Yukon and British Columbia.
+WE ENJOYED the cars' names -- they're all christened after lakes and rivers in Alaska, Yukon and British Columbia.
 Most are at least 40 years old.
 Lake Tutshi, vintage 1893, which starred in the 1935 movie, "Diamond Jim Brady," or Lake Lebarge, which carried Queen Elizabeth II and Prince Philip on the same trek we took -- back in 1959.
 The oldest car is Lake Emerald, built in 1883 and still traveling the line.

 Snow melt provides gushing streams; the train tour offers